Help

 Description

-[G/C; Asian Studies minor] This class will present a survey of traditional Chinese literature from early times (c.
-1027 B.C.E.) through the beginning of the Qing Dynasty (c.
+[G/C; Asian Studies minor] This course will introduce students to different literary genres in the traditional Chinese context.
+The class will focus on the development of Chinese narrative from early times (c.
+1027 BCE) through the beginning of the Qing dynasty (c.
 1644).
-The course will introduce students to three of the major genres in traditional Chinese literature: poetry, fiction and drama with an emphasis on vernacular fiction and examine the inter-textuality between these genres.
-We will read translations of a number of β€œmasterworks” of traditional Chinese literature including The Story of the Stone (also known as The Dream of the Red Chamber), Journey to the West, and Outlaws of the Marsh.
+We will examine how the various components of the syncretic belief system, which includes Buddhism, Confucianism, and Daoism, are reflected in traditional literary works.
+We will read translations of some traditional Chinese literary "masterworks,” including Journey to the West and The Story of the Stone (also known as The Dream of the Red Chamber).
 Through our readings we will explore important features of traditional Chinese society: religious and philosophical beliefs, gender relations and sexuality, family and class structure, and attitudes towards the imperial system and dynastic change.
-In addition, we will trace the development of major literary practices, conventions and themes through our readings.
-All works are
+Viewing of Chinese films and readings of current literary criticism will also support study of the works.